• Skip to primary navigation

 If you’re from the South, you’re likely familiar with Bojangles and their famous biscuits.
 This fast-food chain specializes in fried chicken and buttermilk biscuits that are fan favorites.
 Their made-from-scratch offerings include a blueberry version, nicknamed “Bo Berry Biscuits.”

 Their recipe inspired me to try my own blueberry biscuits, with a few differences.
-These are square biscuits, not round, and instead of sweet icing, they are drizzled with melted butter and honey.
+These are square biscuits, not round, Instead of a sweet icing, I like them drizzled with melted butter and honey.
 I could live off bread and biscuit recipes made from scratch, they’re the best comfort food.

 Also, for these flaky buttermilk biscuits, there’s no need to use a biscuit cutter the dough is cut directly in the pan.

 Of course if won’t hurt to add a drizzled icing if you’re craving a bo berry biscuit.
-If you love blueberries, then you also need to try a blueberry pull apart bread with a lemon icing.
-Or if blueberries aren’t available, try making strawberry biscuits.
+When you want a sweeter biscuit without icing, go with honey butter biscuits.
+Or if blueberries aren’t available, try making light as a feather biscuits with creme fraiche.

 A batch of blueberry biscuits with a honey glaze.